Harika-SVL/Networking-AWS/notes.md

                                  .10000000 => 192.168.0.128/26 (3rd floor)
                                  .11000000 => 192.168.0.192/26 (4th floor)
 ```
-* Each device requires 100 devices
+* A Building with 4 floors => Each device requires 100 devices
 ```
 each floor ~= 100
 2^n ~= 100